 UAC's Qualifications Assessment Service (QAS) provides prospective applicants with an assessment of their Year 12 and tertiary qualifications.
 You can use this assessment as a guide for determining your eligibility for courses offered by UAC's participating institutions.

-Scan to find out how to have your qualifications assessed before you apply or go to uac.edu.au/qas for details
+Find out how to have your qualifications assessed before you apply at uac.edu.au/qas

 Offers to undergraduate courses

 You will be notified of your offers via email.
 They are also recorded in your application.